LaTocha Scott Says She ‘Didn’t Get The Fashion Memo’ During Xscape’s Recent Red Carpet Appearance - NewsBreak

 Xscape was featured on the BET Soul Train Awards red carpet last night where they prepared to be honored for the Lady of Soul award.
 During their red carpet appearance, many fans wondered why LaTocha Scott wasn’t dressed in coordination with the rest of the group, who all donned similar shades of nude while LaTocha wore a bright, green gown.

 Well, earlier today, Scott took to Instagram to share her sentiments about why she was dressed in a different color scheme from the rest of her group members, saying that she “didn’t get the memo” about the group’s color coordination.
-Check out her comments below.“Still on a high from last night,” she wrote underneath her Instagram post.
-“So Grateful to receive the #LadyOfSoul Award.
-To still be embraced after 29 years is very humbling.
-Thank you to all of the Xscape Fans who’ve supported us throughout the years, and Thank you to BET for giving us our flowers.
+Check out her comments below.

-Make sure you tune in to the #SoulTrainAwards on November 26th to see us do our thing.
+“Still on a high from last night,” she wrote underneath her Instagram post.

 Comments / 0